Last Updated on August 23, 2022

 Healthy Spaghetti Squash Recipes!

-I recommend removing the seeds before baking, as you can make roasted spaghetti squash seeds the way you would pumpkin seeds and make a tasty and healthy snack while your squash bakes.
-(Instructions for roasted spaghetti squash seeds at end of post.)
+Whatever method you choose, I highly recommend removing the seeds before baking, as you can make roasted spaghetti squash seeds the way you would pumpkin seeds and make a tasty and healthy snack while your squash bakes.
+(Instructions for roasted spaghetti squash seeds at the end of the post.)

 How to Use Your Baked Spaghetti Squash